top of page

 Then it occurred to me.

-Dusty was to be my sacrificial lamb to God.
+Dusty was my sacrificial lamb to God.

 Now, I wouldn’t have that worry.